microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/05_AI_Assistants.md

 - **Code Interpreter**
 - **File Search**

-In this section, we will be covering Code Interpreter and in the next, Function Calling.
+In this section, we will be covering Code Interpreter.

 ## Understanding the Components of Assistants